awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ide-c9.md

    git push
    ```

-## Next Steps<a name="setting-up-ide-c9-next"></a>
+## Next steps<a name="setting-up-ide-c9-next"></a>

 For more information, see the [AWS Cloud9 User Guide](https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html)\.
-For more information about using Git with CodeCommit, see [Getting Started with Git and AWS CodeCommit](getting-started.md)\.
+For more information about using Git with CodeCommit, see [Getting started with Git and AWS CodeCommit](getting-started.md)\.